-Two Cumbrian schools have been placed into special measures by Ofsted after fears that their unsecured grounds pose a safety risk to pupils.
+Back in 2017, two Cumbrian schools were placed into special measures by Ofsted after fears that their unsecured grounds posed a safety risk to pupils.

 The majority of school sites were constructed decades ago, before school security and fire safety became such a high expectation.
 That means the buildings weren't designed with safety in mind and, in some cases, the out of date systems that are in place don't conform to British Standards.
 These problems may be of interest to Ofsted.